sveinbjornt/Platypus/README.md

 from command line scripts such as shell scripts or Python, Perl, Ruby, Tcl, JavaScript and PHP programs.
-This is done by wrapping the script in an [application bundle](https://en.wikipedia.org/wiki/Bundle_(OS_X)) along with an app binary that runs the script.
+This is done by wrapping the script in an [application bundle](https://en.wikipedia.org/wiki/Bundle_(OS_X)) along with a slim app binary that runs the script.

 Platypus makes it easy to share scripts and programs with people who are unfamiliar with the command line interface.
 Native, user-friendly